xuyuji9000/unified-web-app-development-process/README.md

 ## Architecture

+This section contain all parts of web app development and operations.
+Every part contain its own chanllenges and responding solutions.

-- backend development
+- Backend development

+    - Refactor

         - TDD

-    - Design Pattern
+    - API at scale

         - API paradigm: GraphQL

-- frontend development
+- Frontend development

+    - How to scale?

+        - React

+    - Refactor

         - TDD

-    - React

-- operation and maintenance
+- Operation and maintenance

-    - database
+    - Database backup

         - [backup strategy][1]

+    - Database migration

         - [migration strategy][2]

+    - Development better feedback

-    - continuous deployment stratgy
+        - [continuous deployment stratgy kubernetes][3]

-        - [kubernetes][3]
+## Approach

+The approach of this specification is:

+1. Bring up a challenge which you meet or you think will meet in the development process;

+2. Figure out a standard way to solve the problem;

+3. Create a demo to verify the solution;

+4. Add the solution to the unified development process.

 ## Reference